 It is a massive dream killer simply from the emotional impact that can occur in many hearts.
 While many initially may feel relief after an abortion, that reprieve is often temporary.

 After an abortion, most women commit to forgetting it ever happened.
 Secrecy is essential as societal judgment and shame is to be avoided at all costs.
-These two dysfunctional actions—secrecy and denial—require great emotional exertion in a heart.
+These two dysfunctional actions-secrecy and denial-require great emotional exertion in the heart.
 That effort can rob individuals of the ability to be productive in fulfilling their dreams.

 As a first-generation American, the educational dreams of an entire generational family line in Ireland were riding on my shoulders.
 No man in my family had ever had the opportunity to attend college, let alone a woman.
 While my great-grandfather helped build the Titanic, he was a simple plasterer, so obtaining a higher education was a huge dream for Irish immigrants coming to America.

-I had watched my mother as an uneducated, single parent, scrub hospital floors in a vain attempt to cover basic expenses after her divorce.
+I watched my mother as an uneducated, single parent, scrub hospital floors in a vain attempt to cover basic expenses after her divorce.
 We lived on eggs and toast and often went hungry in those days.
 Child support never arrived, and most in the community rejected us as broken people.

-Looking at my potential child’s life with me in the role of single parent seemed horrifying.
+Looking at my potential child’s life with me in the role of a single parent seemed horrifying.
 Why would I want to bring a child into the world to endure that level of existence?

 When Planned Parenthood outlined that I was only carrying a “blob of tissue,” abortion seemed the perfect solution.
 Abortion allowed me to finish my college career and keep my family’s dreams alive.